 EF Academy Oxford is full of places where you can study.
 Whether you prefer to study alone in your bedroom or in the library with your friends, my suggestion is to explore and find a spot where you can be more productive.
 The students from our school are also allowed to access the Oxford Brooks University library, where you’ll find many useful sources and a Starbucks.
 What’s better than writing an essay with your own cup of mochaccino?
 Probably a lot of stuff, but this will still make your studies less arduous.

 One of the most significant advantages of living in Oxford is that the city is one of the most outstanding and knowledgeable places around the world.
 The University of Oxford is known everywhere and you’ll have access to many of the lectures and events.
 Going there could be an occasion to revise that argument you’re writing in class, expand your interests, and get new experiences that will look wonderful on your university application.
 So, do it!

 7. Take time for your hobbies

 As stated above, school isn’t just about studying.
 You need to find your moments of distraction.
 Maybe by joining some of the school sports teams or clubs.
 If you have always dreamt about doing the Model United Nations or if you like to play football and basketball, take your time for it.
-This is the moment of your life to do it – these opportunities will not come twice!
+This is the moment of your life to do it – these opportunities won’t come twice!

 8. Take time for yourself